 The remuneration for the Head of internal audit is decided by the Board of Directors.
 A proposal is drafted in advance by the remuneration committee.
-For all other executive managers, the CEO drafts a proposal for the Board of Directors.

 Policies and criteria applied for the award of guaranteed variable remuneration and severance payments;

 SBAB has no variable payment scheme.
 The policy for severance payment is steered by the State Ownership Policy and principles for state-owned enterprises 2020, where a maximum severance amount is stipulated.
 The limit is set at an amount equaling a 12 months' pay, however, in the case of employment during the 12-month period, the severance payment is ceased.